Espresso-Aficionados/website/manufacturers/uniterra/nomad.md

 ### Turbo Shots

 A kind of espresso profiling is pulling turbo shots.
 Turbo Shots are high flow, lower pressure shots.
 Some Nomad users have reported this to be causing leaks.
 I have asked Uniterra Nomad about this issue.
-Curt's response is as follows:
+Uniterra's response is as follows:

 "The Nomad brew chamber, basket and tray are all intended for a standard espresso shot flow rate.
 At much higher flow rates (without the TCV) fluid enters the gray tray faster than it can exit and overflows the side of the tray.
 In other words it is not a leak but an overflow condition.
 Opening up the TCV port will not improve the situation.
 However, enlarging the gray tray output hole will probably improve it."